FreeComputerBooks.com

 - Share This:

-Information theory and inference, often taught separately, are here united in one entertaining textbook.
+Information Theory and Inference, often taught separately, are here united in one entertaining textbook.
 These topics lie at the heart of many exciting areas of contemporary science and engineering - communication, signal processing, data mining, machine learning, pattern recognition, computational neuroscience, bioinformatics, and cryptography. financial engineering, and machine learning.

 This textbook introduces Information theory in tandem with applications.
 Information theory is taught alongside practical communication systems, such as arithmetic coding for data compression and sparse-graph codes for error-correction.